-The hydrocarbon regulations stipulate that a minute (the "Minute") shall be executed between the Ministry of Energy and the Company, reflecting the actual transfer of the operation of the Blocks and the delivery of all the facilities on the service contract termination date.
-This Minute shall also address the reversion process that was led by the hydrocarbons authorities and will summarize the activities carried out by five (5) commissions that were designated for technical, social - environmental, assets, legal and economic issues.
+The hydrocarbon regulations stipulate that a minute (the "Single Act") shall be executed between the Ministry of Energy and the Company, reflecting the actual transfer of the operation of the Blocks and the delivery of all the facilities on the service contract termination date.
+This document shall also address the reversion process that was led by the hydrocarbons authorities and will summarize the activities carried out by five (5) commissions that were designated for technical, social - environmental, assets, legal and economic issues.
 All individual commissions have already signed off and no significant concern remains unsolved.
-The final Minute was signed by the Ministry of Energy and the Company on July 7,2023.
+The final Act was signed by the Ministry of Energy and the Company on July 26,2023.

-The Company has concluded all the audits required for environmental purposes under the law and the service contracts, including a specific environmental reversion audit.
+Four environmental audits have been approved by the Ministry of Environment during 2023 with no major findings.
+The audits required for environmental purposes under the law and the service contracts, including a specific environmental reversion audit.
 None of these audits have indicated the existence of any environmental liability.
 The Company is working with the environmental authorities to conclude certain minor administrative matters.
+See also Section 9 below "Environmental, Social and Governance."

 During the entire calendar year 2022 the Company executed a portion of its Asset Retirement Obligation.
-As of December 31, 2022, some of these obligations and related activities remain outstanding.
-The Company expects that these activities will be executed during 2023 and 2024.
-The costs estimated for these remaining obligations have been fully reflected in the Company's balance sheet as of June 30, 2023.
-The Company considers the provision of \$5.4 million recorded as of June 30, 2023, appropriate and, based on best industry standards, comply with all the Ecuadorian hydrocarbons regulations.
+As of December 31, 2022, some of these obligations and related activities remained outstanding.
+The Company expects that these activities will be carried out during 2023 and 2024.
+The costs estimated for these remaining obligations have been fully reflected in the Company's balance sheet as of September 30, 2023.
+The Company considers the provision of \$5.5 million recorded as of September 30, 2023, appropriate and, based on best industry standards, comply with all the Ecuadorian hydrocarbons regulations.